Edward Kent Jr.: Background

 Kent was born on August 8, 1862, in Lynn, Massachusetts, to Abigail (Rockwood) and Edward Kent.
 His father was Mayor of Bangor, Maine, then Governor of Maine, and eventually a Justice of the Maine Supreme Judicial Court.
 His early education occurred at Adams Academy in Quincy, Massachusetts.
 He then attended Harvard University, from which he received a Bachelor of Arts in 1883, and Columbia University, from which he received a Bachelor of Laws in 1887.

 After his admission to the New York bar in 1887, Kent began practicing law in New York City.
 In 1893, Kent became an associate at the prestigious legal firm of Butler, Stillman & Hubbard.
 On September 14 the same year he married Edith Chadwick of Baltimore, Maryland.
 Kent's bride suffered a physical and mental breakdown before the end of the year and needed to be institutionalized for the rest of her life.

 Kent was diagnosed with tuberculosis and moved to Denver, Colorado, for health reasons in 1897.
 In addition to his legal practice, he made an unsuccessful run for a seat in the Colorado House of Representatives in 1900.
 In 1901, Kent became an Assistant United States Attorney.

-At time of Kent's appointment to the Arizona bench, President Theodore Roosevelt wanted to appoint someone residing in the territory.
-Competing groups within the territorial Republican party were unable to settle upon an in-territory candidate acceptable to all parties.
+At the time of Kent's appointment to the Arizona bench, President Theodore Roosevelt wanted to appoint someone residing in the territory.
+Competing groups within the territorial Republican Party were unable to settle upon an in-territory candidate acceptable to all parties.
 Forced to look outside the territory, President Roosevelt nominated Kent to become Chief Justice of the Arizona Territorial Supreme Court on January 29, 1902, with senate confirmation occurring on March 3.
 He took his oath of office on March 21, 1902.
 During his time on the bench, Kent was assigned to judicial district three.
 At the time of his appointment the third district consisted of Maricopa and Yuma counties.
 In 1903, Yuma County was exchanged for Pinal County with Pinal being exchanged for Gila County two years later.
 Upon his arrival in Arizona Territory, Kent settled in Phoenix.
 Judge Kent was reappointed to additional four-year terms on February 26, 1906, by Roosevelt, and January 20, 1910, by William Howard Taft.
 His reappointments were confirmed by the senate on March 6, 1906 and January 25, 1910.